Imperfectly Perfect Plushies, Low Carbon Concrete Win Top Prizes at New Venture Seed Competition

 Patrick Grismer Teaching Chair in Accounting

 A USC faculty member for over 23 years, Philadelphia has also received the USC Mellon Award for Excellence in Faculty Mentoring and the Evan C. Thompson Faculty Mentoring and Leadership Award.
-She is president of the Marshall Faculty Council which instituted an online instruction resource for faculty who didn’t have schedule flexibility to attend workshops.
+Over a decade ago, she developed Marshall’s first online resource for faculty’s instructional needs that offered just-in-time access.
+Currently, she serves as the Marshall Faculty Council president.

 “I have always tried to be supportive, caring, and motivating in my interactions with colleagues and students and forward thinking to find constructive, creative, and applicable solutions to any challenges, no matter if these pertained to teaching, or professional development, or any other curricula or administrative issue,” Philadelphia said.
 “So, I’m very happy about the Provost’s Mentoring Award as it acknowledges my mentoring journey over time, and I’m proud to take this home on behalf of Marshall.”